1934 West Coast waterfront strike: Aftermath

+Before the strike, Black workers had managed to gain some leadership positions in the ILA's Seattle local.
+Afterward, credit for the strike's success was shared between Black and white longshoremen, and Black members gained further leadership positions.
+This contributed to Black longshoremen becoming some of the most powerful advocates for civil rights in the Western U.S.

 The rift between the seamen's and longshoremen's unions deepened and became more complex in the succeeding years, as Bridges continually fought with the Sailors' Union of the Pacific over labor and political issues, many of which came to the forefront in the 1936 Pacific Coast Maritime Strike two years later.
 The West Coast district of the ILA broke off from the International in 1937 to form the International Longshoremen's Union, later renamed the International Longshoremen's and Warehousemen's Union after the union's "march inland" to organize warehouse workers, then renamed the International Longshore and Warehouse Union (ILWU) in recognition of the number of women members.

 The arbitration award also gave longshoremen a raise to ninety-five cents ($ in dollars) an hour for straight time work, just shy of the dollar an hour it demanded during the strike.
 It was also awarded a contract that applied up and down the West Coast.
 The strike also prompted union organizer Carmen Lucia to organize the Department Store Workers Union and the Retail Clerks Association in San Francisco.